 For more information or to contact someone at Nevada’s Medicaid Estate Recovery office, visit the Department of Health and Human Services, Division of Health Care Financing and Policy website or call 775-684-3717.

-The Nevada statutes related to Medicaid Estate Recovery are contained NRS 422.29302 and the Nevada Medicaid Operations Manual, Section 100.
+The Nevada statutes related to Medicaid Estate Recovery are contained in NRS 422.29302 and the Nevada Medicaid Operations Manual, Section 100.